LilNinthel/Sims4ClipModifier/README.md

 This repository is primarily intended as an additional backup of my work, it will not run without modification on anyone else's computer.
+It will quickly become unusable if not kept updated with current Sims 4 Studio dependencies.

+Studying it may be of interest if you would like to automate some Sims 4 Studio functions, especially relating to animations.
+It was created to simplify converting infant and toddler animations to older sims.
+It can make better conversions than S4S alone, as my program can selectively copy the IK data as well, allowed proper inverse kinematics where possible.
+All events are also kept, which are lost when importing .blend files into S4S.
+I would have burnt out long ago without the tremendous time-savings this program has given me.